After living in a cramped apartment or in a house designed by someone else for a long time, you’ve finally decided to build your dream home.

 Why not opt for a barndominium?
 These single-story barndominium floor plans provide the versatility no other structure does.
 You can create both functional and fun spaces and then lay them out according to your needs and lifestyle.
 At the end of the day, what you get is the forever home exactly as you envisioned it.

 Is a single story barndominium for you?

 For multi-generational families, not having a second floor is ideal.
-The bedrooms can all be on the ground or first floor, so grandparents don’t have to go up and down too many flights of stairs.
-And if you plan to live in your dream home forever, it’s the perfect set up to grow old in as well.
+The bedrooms can all be on the ground or the first floor, so grandparents don’t have to go up and down to many flights of stairs.
+And if you plan to live in your dream home forever, it’s the perfect setup to grow old in as well.